netsec-ethz/scion-builder/README.md

 ## Schedule

 The builder is configured to run twice per day in order to check whether the packages can be still created successfuly, but without releasing them.
-The last step has to be invoked manually by the operator as described above (by pushing a proper tag).
+The last step has to be invoked manually by the operator as described above (by bumping the versions in RELEASE).

 ## Package installation